gamingrobot/doingstuff.dev/content/posts/reaper-midi-unreal-engine/index.md

 hide_toc = true
 +++

 How to setup Reaper to send MIDI to Unreal Engine.

+<!-- more -->
+{% info() %}
 If you are looking to use OSC instead, take a look at [daw-out](https://github.com/gamingrobot/daw-out).

-<!-- more -->
+{% end %}

 ## Setting up Reaper